endel/shieldsio-patreon/README.md

 ## ATTENTION

 Please deploy your own version of this on your own Heroku account.
-My version is hosted on Heroku Free Plan, and can be unavaialble as soon as it expires (usually in the last few days of each month).
+My version is hosted on Heroku Free Plan, and can be unavaialble as soon as my usage expires (usually in the last few days of each month).

 <a href="https://heroku.com/deploy?template=https://github.com/endel/shieldsio-patreon">